Judge40/BetterMobGriefingGameRule/README.md

  - Zombie
     - Whether the Zombie can destroy wooden doors.
     - Whether the Zombie can pick up loot from the ground.
+ - ZombieVillager
+    - Whether the ZombieVillager can destroy wooden doors.
+    - Whether the ZombieVillager can pick up loot from the ground.

 Several behaviours are handled in common code and so can affect multiple entities, these are detailed below with the entities which use them as